 This means your SMTP must NOT be configured as an open relay.
 Once you’re positive about that, check a blacklist monitor like https://mxtoolbox.com/blacklists.aspx .
 If you’re blacklisted, resolve your status with all blacklists before thinking of sending email newsletters.

 At least you will be notified when the emails don’t arrive.

-You can also configure b2evolution to auto-analyze email received on the return path mailbox (Settings to Decode Returned Emails).
+You can also configure b2evolution to auto-analyze email received on the return path mailbox (POP/IMAP Settings: to Decode Returned Emails).

 Your web host or domain provider can help you with that.

 Use this tool to verify your SPF record: https://mxtoolbox.com/spf.aspx

 The reverse DNS name for the IP sending your emails should not be an automatic hostname from your hosting company with sequential numbers in the naming convention.
 This would be a huge signal used to detect quickly set-up spam servers.

 Your mail server should present itself with the same name as the Reverse DNS.